 7. Visually inspect the braking assembly and try to move parts with your hands

-So, basically, right now you are looking at the braking assembly on the rear wheel.
-Inspect the brake pads and just see how hard it will be to actually remove them.
-If they seem rusty, or stuck, take them out for cleaning.
+If they seem rusty or stuck, take them out for cleaning.
 Next, move the sliding pins.
 They should be able to move quite freely.
 If they are not, just pull them out and prepare them for cleaning.

 8. Clean the brake parts with brake cleaner

 Start by cleaning the brake pads and the shims that the brake pads sit on.
 Make sure to remove any grease or rust.
 Then, move on to cleaning the slider pins.
 But also make sure to clean the housing where the slider pins sit in.
 The piston inside the caliper will also require cleaning.
-Overall, just completely spray the whole braking assembly with the brake cleaner and let the components dry before reinstalling them.

 9. Reinstall the brake parts

-Once all of the brake parts have been cleaner, it is time to reinstall them.
+Once all of the brake parts have been cleaned, it is time to reinstall them.
 Insert the brake pads on the shims, and insert the slider pins back in.
 Reinstall the two bolts that hold the caliper in place.
 Reinstall the tire and tighten the bolts.
 Also, make sure to tighten the cap on the master brake cylinder.

 10. Take your vehicle on a test drive

 This is very important.
 When working on your brakes, there could be a possibility that you have somehow installed some part of the braking assembly incorrectly.
 What I always do when I first take the vehicle on a test drive after fixing the brakes is apply the brakes before moving.
-So, put your vehicle in neutral and apply the brakes, to see if they work.
-If the brakes are working then take the car out and see if the rear tire is spinning correctly.

 How Much Does It Cost To Fix Locked Brakes?